 In the table above, note that reserved bits are grayed table cells and are not described in the bit description section below.
 Always write reserved bits with a value of '0'.
-For additional information, refer to the Register Definitions on page 129 in the I2C Slave chapter.
+For additional information, refer to the Register Definitions on page 118 in the I2C Slave chapter.

 Bit Name Description 7 CSR_CLK_EN This bit is used for gating system clock for the blocks core logic interface.
 Clock is made available to the core logic only when this bit is set to 1.
 If not active, the blocks core logic does not receive the system clock.
 5 FORCE_NACK_MODE This bit is used to select the FORCE_NACK mode.
 When '1', FORCE_NACK mode is engaged at the next possible byte boundary.
 When '0', the FORCE_NACK mode is engaged at the next STOP condition on the I2C bus.
-4 FORCE_NACK When this bit is set, the CPU will apply forced NACKs according to the FORCE_NACK_MODE bit.
-If the I2C bus is idle, then the force NAK state will be entered immediately.
+4 FORCE_NACK This bit must be set the CPU to engage the FORCE_NACK mode.
 3 No BC Int In compatibility mode, every received or transmitted byte generates a Byte Complete Interrupt.
 This is also true in buffered mode regardless of whether the bus is stalled or not.
 Note When this bit is set to a '1', A BC interrupt is not enabled for any data byte that is automatically ACKed (i.e., does not require the bus to stall).
 A BC interrupt is always generated upon any stall so the CPU takes the appropriate action.
 When the bit is set, it is possible to implement packet transfers without CPU intervention by enabling an interrupt upon the Stop detect.